 Twinkly String Lights Generation II

 Once wrapped around your tree, you’ll be able to connect the Twinkly app to scan the placement of the lights, and then control them.
-There is a variety of preset designs to choose from, or you can create your own patterns and colours.
+There are a number of preset designs to choose from, or you can create your own patterns and colours.

 There are numerous lengths available, so choose wisely depending on the size of your tree.
-The shortest has 150 LEDs while the longest has 250 - so there's plenty to fit around your home.
+The shortest has 150 LEDs while the longest has 250 - perfect for decorating a room.

 If you have more than one set of Twinkly lights, you can add them all to your home WiFi and control each individually through the same app.
-You can also connect them to your Google Home devices to control them using your voice.
+You can also connect them to your Google Home device to control them using your voice.